souza-eab/QCN_spatial/README.md

 | Pa    | 11          |-------|--------|---------------------------------------------|

 The original data are geopackages.
-To ingest assets tile it into.EE, all the biomes had to be divided into tiles.
+To ingest assets tile it into Earth Engine (.EE), all the biomes had to be divided into tiles.
 Well, like the Amazon process, it was also done using tiles.

 # Results Assets